THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 Working out produces endorphins, your body’s natural antidote to pain.
-You’ll need a lot of this those first few weeks especially, so don’t be shy about it.
+You’ll need a lot of these those first few weeks, especially.

 Making the gym a priority will also help build your confidence back up.
 It will also make you feel like you’re taking care of yourself.

 It’s all about taking care of #1 right now, and that’s you.

 5. Don’t Go On A One-Night Stand Bender

 Yes, it may make you feel better in the short-term to talk (and sleep) with other girls when healing after a breakup, but you’ll most likely feel terrible afterwards.

 Unfortunately, this process can be excruciatingly slow and unforgiving.
 It just can’t be rushed.

 This topic goes back to our discussion of guy friends during a breakup.
 They’re typically the ones that point you to this “solution” to get over her.